bcallaway11/BMisc/cran-comments.md

 ## Downstream dependencies

-* Checked ccfa         : 0 errors | 0 warnings | 0 notes
+Checked ccfa         : 0 errors | 1 warning  | 0 notes
-* Checked csabounds    : 0 errors | 0 warnings | 0 notes
+Checked csabounds    : 0 errors | 0 warnings | 0 notes
+Checked did          : 0 errors | 1 warning  | 0 notes
-* Checked qte          : 0 errors | 0 warnings | 0 notes
+Checked qte          : 0 errors | 0 warnings | 0 notes
-* Checked TempleMetrics: 0 errors | 0 warnings | 0 notes
+Checked TempleMetrics: 0 errors | 0 warnings | 0 notes

+ * The warnings for both packages (which are also maintained by the maintainer of BMisc) are:

+   Warning: replacing previous import ‘BMisc::lhs.vars’ by ‘formula.tools::lhs.vars’ when loading ‘ccfa’
+  Warning: replacing previous import ‘BMisc::rhs.vars’ by ‘formula.tools::rhs.vars’ when loading ‘ccfa’
+  Warning: replacing previous import ‘BMisc::rhs’ by ‘formula.tools::rhs’ when loading ‘ccfa’

+  None of these functions are called in either package, but I'll fix these in the next version of the 'ccfa' and 'did' packages.